hongj77/bubble_simulation/README.md

-##Code for simulation used in Asymmetric Information in Economic Bubbles
+##Code for simulation used in `Asymmetric Information in Economic Bubbles`
+All visualizations in the paper were created with D3.js.

+S&P 500 data were download from Yahoo Finance.